Jellypod Logovs

 Audio

-Hosts & Voice CloningTwo fixed AI voices; no choice of hosts and no voice cloningYesPartial
+Hosts & Voice CloningTwo AI voices, with limited voice selection only in Free Form mode and no voice cloningYesPartial

 Distribution